 The Infigen and Suntech venture was referred to the Australian Renewable Energy Agency by Resources Minister Martin Ferguson in June after losing a bid for funds in the government’s Solar Flagships program.
 The government agency is in talks with Infigen and Pacific Hydro Pty. about funding projects as the country moves toward a target of getting 20 percent of its power from renewable energy by 2020.

-While the government in June awarded A$129.7 million to AGL Energy Ltd. (AGK) and First Solar Inc. (FSLR) to build a 159-megawatt solar project in New South Wales, it scrapped a plan to provide A$464 million to an Areva SA (AREVA) venture after the Queensland government pulled funding for the 250-megawatt project.
+While the government in June awarded A$129.7 million to AGL Energy Ltd. (AGK) and First Solar Inc. (FSLR:US) to build a 159-megawatt solar project in New South Wales, it scrapped a plan to provide A$464 million to an Areva SA (AREVA) venture after the Queensland government pulled funding for the 250-megawatt project.

 The renewable energy agency, set up last year to help the industry expand, is targeting smaller, “sensible-scale” solar- power projects, George said in an e-mail.